UPDATE: You have 48 hours to save big HERE on trading live with these millionaire traders in September

 This weekend, I also posted a new video here:

-Celebrating new messages I just got from 2students Jeff:
+Celebrating new messages I just got from 2 trading challenge students Jeff:

 Account finally reached the $100k mark thanks to you! @timothysykes